localnerve/wpspa/README.md

   * ExpressJS

 ## Demo
-To run the demo, you first must have Node installed (to run the front-end and back-end servers).
-The demo can be executed by cloning this project, exectuing "grunt demo", and navigating to localhost:9001.
+To run the demo, you first must have Compass (to compile the scss) and Node installed (to run the front-end and back-end servers).
+The demo can be executed by cloning this project, executing "grunt demo", and navigating to localhost:9001.
 The demo task runs the front-end server and mocks the back-end api locally.
 For now, the demo only runs the development website, so it does not demonstrate the performance aspect.

 ## Development Notes